ziolko/wdio/README.md

  To preview how this library makes your life easier in IDE like IntelliJ IDEA or Webstorm watch [this video](https://www.youtube.com/watch?v=T3Oq4lpCGTs).

+ > __Important:__ This package supports v4 or Webdriver.io.
+Version 5 is not supported.

 # Usage
 ```javascript
 const wdio = require('wdio');